venuscloud-ltd/venuscloud-ltd.github.io/index.md

 We utilise Python, Bash, and Swift programming languages to build and automate secure systems.

 ## Trademarks
+Tegant™ is a trademark of Venus Cloud Ltd.

 Apple, iPhone, iPad, iMac, Mac, and MacBook are trademarks of Apple.
 Apple has authorised us to use their trademarks within the text of Google sponsored links.